tjweisman/math_website/weisman/site/index.md

 About me
 ===========

-I am a fifth-year mathematics PhD student at the University of Texas at Austin.
-Currently my research interests are in convex projective structures and geometric group theory.
+I'm Teddy, a sixth-year mathematics PhD student at the University of Texas at Austin.
+Currently my research interests are in geometric structures on manifolds, discrete subgroups of Lie groups, and geometric group theory.
 My advisor is [Jeff Danciger](https://web.ma.utexas.edu/users/jdanciger/index.html).

-I graduated with a bachelor's in mathematics from Yale University in 2016.
+Starting in Fall 2022, I will be an NSF Postdoctoral Fellow at the University of Michigan, where my postdoctoral mentor will be [Ralf Spatzier](https://dept.math.lsa.umich.edu/~spatzier/).

 *************************************